-- 4.7 The Commission has considered the term of loan for determination of tariff as 10 years. - 4.8 Notwithstanding any moratorium period availed for the solar power project, the repayment of loan shall be considered from the first year of commercial operation of the project and shall be equal to the annual depreciation allowed. - 4.9 The Commission has considered the normative interest rate on long term loan as average long term prime lending rate (LTPLR) of State Bank of India (SBI) prevalent during the previous year plus 150 basis points.
-The repayment of the loan has been has been considered from the first year of commercial operation of the project.
+- 4.22 The Commission has considered the term of loan for determination of tariff as 12 years. - 4.23 Notwithstanding any moratorium period availed for the solar power project, the repayment of loan shall be considered from the first year of commercial operation of the project and shall be equal to the annual depreciation allowed. - 4.24 The Commission has considered the normative interest rate on long term loan as average State Bank of India (SBI) Base rate prevalent during the first six months of the previous year plus 300 basis points.